ejlchappin/MidiSetlistController/README.md

 ,37,,+9,-5,-14,-15
 ```

-## TODO and bugs
+## To do list and known issues

-Start the application with a commandline (terminal, from a batch file), otherwise the DumpReceiver doesn't work.
+* Start the application with a commandline (terminal, from a batch file), otherwise the DumpReceiver doesn't work.

-The conversion from Hex midi codes to 7bit decimal bytes should be done in the application and allows to enter hex midi codes too.
+* The conversion from Hex midi codes to 7bit decimal bytes should be done in the application and allows to enter hex midi codes too.